MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 3. Select the series in which you want this message to appear.
 Messages assigned to All can be used with all series that have workflow types.

 4. Select a document type from the series you selected.
-This field isn’t available if you selected All as the series.
+This field isn't available if you selected All as the series.

 5. Place the cursor in the Subject field or in the message body.